ramsey/php-rfcs/resources/imported-rfcs/null_coercion_consistency.txt

 ===== Open Issues =====

 "it's a bit late" - We only have a deprecation at the moment (which can and is being ignored), it will be "too late" when PHP 9.0 uses Fatal Errors.

-"Userland scalar types [...] did not include coercion from NULL for //very// good reasons." - The only reason mentioned in [[https://wiki.php.net/rfc/scalar_type_hints_v5|Scalar Type Declarations]] is "to be consistent with our existing type declarations" (no further details given).
-In theory "it should be possible for existing userland libraries to add scalar type declarations without breaking compatibility", but this was not the case, because of NULL.
-Talking to developers, the only reason mentioned (noted above) is where NULL can be viewed as a missing/invalid value, and passing NULL to a function like //htmlspecialchars()// could indicate a problem (which can a be useful check for static analysis, or in the context of //strict_types=1//).

 The function //mt_rand()// can be called with no arguments, or with min and max integer arguments.
 A developer may call //mt_rand(NULL, NULL)// and expect it to work the same as no arguments (returning a random number between 0 and //mt_getrandmax()//), but the NULL's would be coerced to 0, so it would always return 0.
 That said, I cannot find any public examples of this happening ([[https://grep.app/search?q=mt_rand%28NULL&filter%5Blang%5D%5B0%5D=PHP|1]], [[https://grep.app/search?q=mt_rand%5Cs%2A%5C%28%5Cs%2ANULL&regexp=true&filter[lang][0]=PHP|2]], [[https://www.google.com/search?q=%22mt_rand+NULL+NULL%22|3]]).